remirror/remirror/docs/concepts/extra-attributes.md

 ### Render as data attributes

 You can return an array of a key value pair, to determine how your extra attribute is rendered in the DOM.
+The first value in the

 ```ts
 import { ParagraphExtension } from 'remirror/extension/paragraph';